SadiyaFarhad/StudentMarks_Tracker/README.md

 # StudentMarks_Tracker
-Python program keeps track of students scores in different subjects and calculates their total and average scores.
+Python program keeps track of students scores in different subjects and calculates their total scores.
 It also finds the student with the highest score.